 The thrill of throwing a dice in hopes that it lands the bet you placed is something to get excited about.
-However, when you are still learning to play online craps, the excitement may be overwhelmed by intimidation.
+However, when you are still learning how to play craps, the excitement may be overwhelmed by intimidation.
 Craps rules may be confusing if you’re new to the craps game.
 A craps table looks complicated because it has so many numbers and phrases on it.
 Learn how to play craps and find the best craps casino here.

 +222 Free Spins

-It has been suggested that the game of craps has been around for approximately 2000 years now.
+It has been suggested that the craps game has been around for approximately 2000 years now.
 The game was first played with dice made of bone, which surprisingly had a very similar resemblance to the modern-day dice.

 The standard six-sided dice has been used for centuries to play the game, even when Sir William Tyre became linked to the game as early as the 11th century.
 During this time, it was said the English soldiers stormed the countryside.
 During their crusade, it was suggested they overtook an Arabian castle known as “Hazard”, where they would play dice.
 When translated, the term hazard means “an unfortunate card or dice roll”.